Mortuary (2005 film): Plot

-Shortly afterwards, Jonathan fights off his mother and saves Jamie.
-The four escape outside but are forced to retreat into a crypt, because they are chased there by an infected man.
-The four make the shocking discovery that Bobby lives in the crypt and dug tunnels under the cemetery.
+Shortly afterward, Jonathan fights off his mother and saves Jamie.
+The four escape outside but are forced to retreat into a crypt after being chased there by an infected man.
+The four make the shocking discovery that Bobby lives in the crypt and has dug tunnels under the cemetery.
 They find Tina, who is still alive, but are attacked by the mother.
-They find a ladder which leads back into the house, where they barricade themselves.
+They find a ladder that leads back into the house, where they barricade themselves.
 They question Tina and eventually cut her hand to see if her blood has turned into the black ooze, a sign of the infection.
 Sheriff Howell assaults the house with a shotgun.
-Tina goes into the kitchen to clean the wound but is infected by contaminated water.
+Tina goes into the kitchen to clean the wound, but is infected by contaminated water.
 Grady accidentally pours salt on her, burning her.
-The group now knows the weakness of the infected, but their victory is short-lived after they find that Jamie, who Jonathan had left in her room to keep her safe, has been captured.
+The group now knows the infected's weakness, but their victory is short-lived when they learn that Jamie, whom Jonathan had left in her room to keep her safe, has been captured.

 Shortly after entering the tunnels, they see and hear things; a hand suddenly punches through Grady's chest, giving him enough time to say quietly, "run", before dying.
 They soon find the source, a well filled with black ooze.
 Shortly thereafter, Jamie is found, but captured by Bobby Fowler and taken back to the lair, where they confront him by throwing salt in the well.
-Cal is killed by getting his head blown off by the Sheriff, and the other infected are burned with salt; Bobby is sucked in and the three escape the house.
+Cal is killed by getting his head blown off by the Sheriff, and the other infected are burned with salt; Bobby is sucked in, and the three escape the house.
 The three are relieved to escape but still grieve the deaths of Leslie and Grady.
-As they are about to leave the house, Jonathan is pulled underground, the reanimated Leslie rushes and grabs Jamie, and Liz's fate is left unknown.
+As they are about to leave the house, Jonathan is pulled underground; the reanimated Leslie rushes over and grabs Jamie, and Liz's fate remains unknown.